zio/zio-kafka/docs/tuning.md

 ```

 Kafka’s performance is not very sensitive to record size.
 However, when records become very small (< 100 bytes) or very
-large (> 100Kb), increasing or decreasing `max.poll.records` and `maxPartitionQueueSize` can be considered.
+large (> 100Kb), increasing or decreasing `max.poll.records` and `partitionPreFetchBufferLimit` can be considered.

 ## High number of partitions

-When a lot of partitions need to be consumed, we need to take into account that heap is needed to store the records in the partition queues.
-A very rough estimate for the maximum amount of heap needed is given by: `average record size` * `number of of partitions` * max(`maxPartitionQueueSize`, `max.poll.records`).
+When a lot of partitions need to be consumed, we need to take into account that heap is needed to store the records in
+the partition queues.
+A very rough estimate for the maximum amount of heap needed is given by: `average record size` *
+`number of of partitions` * max(`partitionPreFetchBufferLimit`, `max.poll.records`).

-The total can be tuned by changing the `maxPartitionQueueSize`, `max.poll.records` settings.
+The total can be tuned by changing the `partitionPreFetchBufferLimit`, `max.poll.records` settings.

 Another option is to write a custom `FetchStrategy`.
-For example the `ManyPartitionsQueueSizeBasedFetchStrategy` in [draft PR 970](https://github.com/zio/zio-kafka/pull/970) (not yet tested at scale, use at your own risk).
-Note that the fetch strategy API is marked as experimental and may change without notice in any future zio-kafka version.
+For example the `ManyPartitionsQueueSizeBasedFetchStrategy` in
+[draft PR 970](https://github.com/zio/zio-kafka/pull/970) (not yet tested at scale, use at your own risk).
+Note that the fetch strategy API is marked as
+experimental and may change without notice in any future zio-kafka version.

 ## Long processing durations

-To detect stalled consumers, Kafka revokes a partition when a consumer does not poll within the max poll interval (see [configuration `max.poll.interval.ms`](https://kafka.apache.org/documentation/#consumerconfigs_max.poll.interval.ms)).
+To detect stalled consumers, Kafka revokes a partition when a consumer does not poll within the max poll interval (see
+[configuration `max.poll.interval.ms`](https://kafka.apache.org/documentation/#consumerconfigs_max.poll.interval.ms)).
 The default max poll interval is 5 minutes.
-After a partition is revoked, it will be assigned to another consumer.
+After a partition is revoked,
+it will be assigned to another consumer.

 In zio-kafka (versions 2.5.1+) a stream needs to pull data within the max poll interval.
 If this doesn't happen, the
 stream is interrupted with a failure and the whole consumer shuts down.